PRACTICAL TECHNICAL THEATRE IS PROUD TO ANNOUNCE THAT 2nd EDITION Audio for Theatre is available now! and Set Design is

-Our 2nd Edition of Audio for Theatre has been delayed far beyond our initial anticipated roll-out date.
+Our 2nd Edition of Audio for Theatre was delayed far beyond our initial anticipated roll-out date.
 One of our co-hosts was out on the road as FOH Sound Engineer with repeated world tours.
-Our editor has been out of town working sporting events like the World Series, and other major sporting events.
-Bob is recovering from a bout with mouth cancer, and has a very good prognosis.
+Our editor was out of town working sporting events like the World Series, and other major sporting events.
+Bob is still recovering from a bout with mouth cancer, and has a very good prognosis.
 To show our appreciation for your patience, we have worked up our special Loyalty Program for the 2nd Edition of Audio for Theatre.

 Option 1: If you bought the 1st Edition of Audio for Theatre from IEV or any of our distributors in the last 3 years (January, 2013-present), return the 1st Edition to us at:

 Interactive Educational Video, LLC

 PO Box 4582